Furnace Repair in St. Paul

 Be on the lookout for the following signs your furnace needs repair:

-- Your energy bills have spiked (this signals an inefficient furnace that uses up more energy than it should)
+- Your energy bills have spiked, signaling an inefficient furnace that uses up more energy than it should.

-- Your furnace appears rusted or cracked (call for service immediately)
+- Your furnace appears rusted or cracked, which requires a service call ASAP.

-If your furnace cannot be repaired, or the repair would be more expensive than a new furnace, we can also assist you with the selection of a replacement system.
+If your furnace cannot be repaired, or the repair would be more expensive than a new furnace, we can also assist you with selecting a replacement.
 With honest, upfront pricing and convenient financing options, HomeWorks is committed to helping you save money while getting the furnace service you need!

 How Much Does Furnace Repair Cost?